moul/bits.manfred.life/posts/hello/index.md

 Whether you're a seasoned coder reminiscing or a newcomer taking your initial plunge, "Hello, World!" is a reminder that every masterpiece starts with a single stroke.
 It's an open door to innovation, a tribute to persistence, and a reminder that even grand achievements begin humbly.

 > "Programming is not just about writing code; it's about crafting the future." - Linda Liukas

+## Beyond Binary

+In my blog post ["Beyond Binary"]({{< ref "/posts/beyond-binary" >}}), I explore the convergence of language and technology, the cultural impact of code, and the power of language in shaping humanity's digital journey.

+Just as "Hello, World!" serves as a stepping stone into the world of programming, "Beyond Binary" delves deeper into the intersection of technology and humanity.

 ## A Growing Footprint